 Rajasthan isn't just all about camels and camel festivals!
-The Jaipur Elephant Festival is a great opportunity to see the sturdy symbol of Rajput royalty, the elephant, at its finest.
-The festival gets underway with a traditional procession of decorated elephants.
-They proudly parade up and down, like catwalk models, to an appreciative crowd.
-Elephant beauty contests, folk dances, and tug-of-war between elephants, locals and foreigners are all regular events.
+The Jaipur Elephant Festival was a great opportunity to see the sturdy symbol of Rajput royalty, the elephant, at its finest.
+The festival got underway with a traditional procession of decorated elephants.
+They proudly paraded up and down, like catwalk models, to an appreciative crowd.
+Elephant beauty contests, folk dances, and a tug-of-war between elephants, locals, and foreigners were all regular events.

-The Jaipur Elephant Festival usually takes place annually on Holi eve.
+The Jaipur Elephant Festival used to take place annually on Holi eve.
 However, due to pressure from animal rights groups, it has not been held since 2012.
 The activists were concerned about the elephants being covered in toxic colored powder.
-They also contended that the inclusion of elephants in the festival fell under the category of "animal performance", and as a result the elephants needed to be registered with the Animal Welfare Board.
-So far, the Board hasn't granted permission for the use of the elephants.
+They also contended that the inclusion of elephants in the festival fell under the category of "animal performance", and as a result, the elephants needed to be registered with the Animal Welfare Board.
+So far, the board hasn't granted permission for the use of the elephants.

 On the morning of Holi, Rajasthan Tourism organizes a special celebration for visitors.
 It's held on the lawns of its Khasa Kothi hotel, near the railway station on MI Road (you don't need to be a hotel guest to take part).
 There aren't any elephants at the event but it features local Rajasthani folk music and the throwing of colors.

 Diggi Palace in Jaipur also hosts a popular Holi celebration.
-It includes lunch buffet and cultural performances, as well as throwing of colors of course.
+It includes a lunch buffet and cultural performances, as well as the throwing of colors of course.

 Vedic Walks conducts a special Holi walking tour.